BLUE VIEWPOINT

 , and He is not referring to Sunday.
 So, if a claim is going to say which day of the week is the "Lord's Day", it is THE Sabbath.

 Again, if you read the Bible from cover to cover, with no outside input, which day would you conclude is God's chosen, indeed, commanded, day?
-Why, if you do, do you worship on Sunday?
-Many of you have been given chapter and verse to use in defense of your choice, but have you read those verses to see if they are speaking of Sunday, or the weekly seventh-day Sabbath, or something else not related to a day of rest or worship?
+Why, if you do, do you go to a building and worship on Sunday?
+Many of you have been given chapter and verse to use in defense of your choice, but have you read those verses to see if they are speaking of Sunday, or the weekly seventh-day Sabbath, or something else not even related to a day of rest or worship?

 Judging others by the day they keep?